f-rumblefish/Multi-Label-Fashion-MNIST/README.md

-# Multi-Label Classification and Class Activation Map on Fashion MNIST
+# Multi-Label Classification and Class Activation Map on Fashion-MNIST

 This repository covers the code for the blog.